Visual storytelling is the key to effective marketing.

 90 percent of people shopping online like watching a product video because it helps them with their purchasing decision.
 People like stories — only eight percent of consumers prefer advertisements in the form of only text.
 The other 92 percent of consumers want brands to advertise to them through visual storytelling.

 Simply put, using visuals for marketing should be a priority and not a consideration.
-Let’s take a closer look at visual storytelling and how you can create original visual content to connect with your audience.
+Let’s take a closer look at visual storytelling and how you can create original, high-converting visual content to connect with your audience.

 What Is Visual Storytelling?